datacite/schema-docs/docs/properties/recommended_optional/property_distribution.rst

 **Occurrences:** 0-1

 **Definition:** A value that allows the integrity of a file to be verified.
+The value is related to the object in :ref:`21.1`.

 **Allowed values, examples, other constraints:**